Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra: Further Discussions and Conclusions

-Realistic simulations were performed in different conditions and with different control strategies, which led to the following conclusions: \emph{a}) compared to similar controllers with same convergence rate for regulation, the proposed controller requires less instantaneous control effort (which implies less kinetic energy) when no disturbances affect the system, and it has improved response performance for tracking; \emph{b}) when there are disturbances, if all controllers are tuned to have similar control effort, our controller ensures less set-point and tracking errors; \emph{c}) in the presence of singularities, our controller outperforms the ones based on the adaptive damped least-square inverse, which are widely used in the literature, both in terms of control effort and tracking errors, while bounding the minimal singular value to the prescribed value.
+In this paper, we have exploited the geometrical significance of the dual quaternion algebra to derive an easy-to-implement closed-form $H_{\infty}$ task-space controller for the non-Euclidean space $\text{Spin}(3)\ltimes\mathbb{R}^{3}$ that describes the end-effector pose.
+Realistic simulations and experiments on a real robot were performed in different conditions and with different control strategies, which led to the following conclusions: \emph{a}) compared to similar controllers with same convergence rate for regulation, the proposed controller requires less instantaneous control effort when no disturbances affect the system, and it has improved tracking performance; \emph{b}) when there are disturbances, if all controllers are tuned to have similar control effort, the proposed controller ensures less set-point and tracking errors.

+Lastly, our method works even when the end-effector pose is not directly measured because it can be estimated using the FKM.
+Although for most commercial robots the FKM provides sufficiently accurate end-effector poses, the nominal value may still differ from the real one due to several reasons.
+In that case, our strategy may be used to attenuate the influence of any disturbances over the end-effector trajectory, even if the FKM is not accurate enough.
+The residual error will then be bounded by the magnitude of the unknown transformation between the estimated and the actual end-effector pose.

-\section{Derivative of the Lyapunov function \eqref{THM:LYAPUNOV}}
+\section{Derivative of the Lyapunov function}